• Home

 npm install -g pnpm

-The front-end environment is the basis for developing all front-end projects.
-Now we need to consider the technology selection for this project.
+The frontend environment is the foundation for developing all frontend projects.
+Now we need to consider the technology stack selection for this project.

-As we discussed earlier, the "content framework" has an important impact on technology selection.
-To help you make a better choice, I have compiled a "technology selection" recommendation table based on content characteristics (static/dynamic).
+As we discussed earlier, the "content framework" significantly influences technology selection.
+To help you make a better choice, I have compiled a "Technology Stack Selection" recommendation table based on content characteristics (Static/Dynamic).

-I have used Hugo, Next.js, Astro in the table, and Nuxt is a stronger Vue-based competitor to Next.js.
-My blog has also undergone changes from Hugo -> Next.js -> Astro, which is also a bit convincing.
-To understand the history of changes and the reasons, you can check the blog update log.
+I have used Hugo, Next.js, and Astro from the table, and Nuxt is a strong Vue-based competitor to Next.js.
+My blog has also evolved from Hugo -> Next.js -> Astro, which gives me some credibility.
+To understand the transition process and reasons, you can check the blog's Changelog.

-- Websites built with Astro have excellent performance and load fast enough
+1. Websites built with Astro have excellent performance and load quickly enough.

-- Astro natively supports Markdown, which is very suitable as a framework for blogs
+2. Astro natively supports Markdown, making it very suitable as a framework for a blog.

-- The server I purchased has weak performance, and pure static has low requirements for the server
+5. The server I purchased has weak performance, and pure static sites require less server power.

-- Static content is also very suitable for configuring CDN acceleration
+6. Static content is also highly suitable for CDN acceleration.

-You can also check the 2023 Web Framework Performance Report.
-The report compares the performance of web frameworks such as Astro and Next.js, which may help you make a choice.
+You can also check out the 2023 Web Framework Performance Report, which compares the performance of web frameworks like Astro and Next.js, perhaps helping you make a selection.

-After the environment configuration is complete, taking the Astro project as an example, we can refer to the Astro documentation to create a new project based on Astro:
+Once the environment is configured, taking an Astro project as an example, we can create a new Astro-based project as described in the Astro documentation:

 pnpm create astro@latest

-Next, you can find some tutorials to learn how to write code based on Astro step by step.
-It's not difficult to get started.
+Next, you can find some tutorials to learn step-by-step how to write code based on Astro; the barrier to entry is not high.

-After the project is initialized, you may be wondering how I can link it with the design specifications.
-I am using Tailwindcss - Utility-First CSS Framework for Rapid UI Development.
-This is like a plugin for the project, which can help you better carry out front-end development.
-In Tailwindcss, you can predefine fonts, theme colors, functional colors, and even spacing, rounded corners, etc. At this time, isn't it in line with the color and other specifications you defined during design?
-Once configured, it is very convenient to use and adjust uniformly.
+Once the project is initialized, you might wonder how to connect it with the design specifications.
+I use Tailwindcss - A utility-first CSS framework for rapidly building custom user interfaces.
+This acts like a plugin for the project, helping you with frontend development.
+In Tailwindcss, you can predefine fonts, primary colors, functional colors, and even spacing, rounded corners, etc. At this point, wouldn't this align perfectly with the color and other specifications you defined during design?
+Configuring it once makes it very convenient to use and adjust uniformly.

 pnpm astro add tailwind